-So if we can switch schedules, it might give us more flexibility to enjoy at least part of a regular summer (and for us to enjoy summer activity pricing), while keeping Little Bit at her very good school.
+If we can switch schedules, it might give us more flexibility to enjoy at least part of a regular summer (and for us to enjoy summer activity pricing) while keeping Little Bit at her very good school.

 We’re still weighing the impact of the changing schedule against the impact of keeping her on the same track with her friends, and right now we’re leaning toward keeping things as they are to maintain those friendships.

 I do think, though, that if we were starting over from scratch, we might have ranked the tracks we wanted a little differently because a little summer vacation never hurts.